jessitron/library-scavenger-hunt/ACTIVE.md

 Hero Section

-- Eye-catching image or illustration: leave a space for an image
+- Eye-catching image or illustration: placeholder image for now
 - Main call-to-action button (Register/Sign Up): Get a Clue Sheet (links to another page with more detailed instructions)
 - Key event highlights (prizes, duration, etc.): Charming prizes for all participants!